 Octopus Cards Limited was authorised as a deposit-taking company by the Hong Kong Monetary Authority (HKMA) in April 2000.
 This allowed our expansion into a wider range of different applications, especially in the retail sector.

 In January 2001, OCL underwent a change in corporate structure.
-A new agreement was signed amongst our shareholders, with the shares of HYF being transferred to New World First Bus Services Limited and New World First Ferry Services Limited.
+A new agreement was signed amongst our shareholders, with the shares of HYF being transferred to New World First Bus Services Limited and Sun Ferry Services Company Limited (Sun Ferry) (formerly known as New World First Ferry Services Limited).